petsc/petsc/doc/faq/index.rst

    and you use 2 MPI processes per node then set ``$OMP_NUM_THREADS`` to 2 or 3.

-TS Or SNES Produces Infeasible (Out Of Domain) Solutions Or States, How Can I Prevent This?
+TS or SNES produces infeasible (out of domain) solutions or states.
+How can I prevent this?
 -------------------------------------------------------------------------------------------

 For ``TS`` call ``TSSetFunctionDomainError()``.
 For both ``TS`` and ``SNES`` call